adam8hospitality/AdidasQueuer/README.md

 0. Add proxies(if any) to proxies.txt
 1. Open cmd as Administrator
-2. Change directory to AdidasQueuer folder
+2. Change directory to AdidasQueuer folder.
+Example: 'cd C:\Users\Hunter\Desktop\AdidasQueuer'
 3. 'python AdidasQueuer.py'

 # How it Works